 Robust revenue growth

-In the next part, let’s look at the margin growth trends for Baxter International.
+In the next part, we’ll look in detail at the projections for Bioverativ.